Game

 1. Demonstrate the goal-setting activities:

 • Activity 1: This activity provides an opportunity for learners to practice their catching skills for Activity 2.
 Each learner practices catching a variety of balls.
-Learners stand inside a Hula-Hoop while throwing and catching individually.
+Learners stand inside a hula hoop while throwing and catching individually.
 The learner makes five catches (K-1 bounce catch) then changes to a different ball.
 Be sure to demonstrate the technical skills of tossing and catching.
 Older students may opt to use a two or one-handed catch.

 • Activity 2: Pair learners.
 Demonstrate hand position for catching a bounce pass.
-Learners stand in the Hula-Hoop and bounce-pass the ball to their partner.
+Learners stand in the hula hoop and bounce-pass the ball to their partner.
 After several exchanges, change to a different ball.
 Encourage supportive communication between partners to improve passing skills.

 1. Decide upon a time (1 to 3 minutes) for each activity and explain to learners that they are to keep a count of how many balls they catch.